bahmangm/MerkleBucketTree/README.md

 #### MerkleTree class
 This class implements Merkle tree and has two fields:

-private static int capacity = 5;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; private static int capacity = 5;

-private static HashTable hashTable = new HashTable(capacity);
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; private static HashTable hashTable = new HashTable(capacity);

 In addition to main method of the project, this class includes the bellow methods:

-generateTree and buildTree are used to make the MBT.
+- generateTree and buildTree are used to make the MBT.

-printLevelOrderTraversal shows the hashes of each level of MBT with an empty line to distinguish consecutive levels.
+- printLevelOrderTraversal shows the hashes of each level of MBT with an empty line to distinguish consecutive levels.

-copyOnWriteLookup searches for the key in the MBT by traversing from its root to the relevant bucket and then traversing the binary search tree in that bucket considering copyOnWrite restriction.
+- copyOnWriteLookup searches for the key in the MBT by traversing from its root to the relevant bucket and then traversing the binary search tree in that bucket considering copyOnWrite restriction.

-copyOnWriteInsert inserts a node in the MBT and then produces the required new hashes in the MBT considering copyOnWrite restriction.
+- copyOnWriteInsert inserts a node in the MBT and then produces the required new hashes in the MBT considering copyOnWrite restriction.

 ![MBT](https://user-images.githubusercontent.com/14259973/216721589-03f0c57c-94c0-42a8-91a5-f6b87f90c002.png)